Artūrs Kurucs

-Artūrs Kurucs (born 19 January 2000) is a Latvian professional basketball player for CB Breogán of the Spanish Liga ACB.
+Artūrs Kurucs (born 19 January 2000) is a Latvian professional basketball player for La Laguna Tenerife of the Spanish Liga ACB and the EuroCup.
 At 1.93 meters tall, his natural position on the field is at guard.

+Professional career

+On December 5, 2023, he signed with UCAM Murcia of the Liga ACB.
+Kurucs parted ways with Murcia in January 2025 after reaching an agreement to terminate his contract.

+On January 17, 2025, he signed with Río Breogán of the Liga ACB.

+On August 13, 2026, he signed with La Laguna Tenerife of the Liga ACB and the EuroCup.

+National team career

+Kurucs has represented the Latvian national team internationally, making his debut during the EuroBasket 2022 qualification games.

 Personal life

-Kurucs' older brother, Rodions, is also a professional basketball player, currently for Murcia.
+Kurucs' older brother, Rodions, is also a professional basketball player, currently for Baskonia.